-Deborah is one of twelve judges recorded in the Bible that leads Israel in the time between Joshua and the eventual establishment of a king.
-What makes Deborah especially unique is that she is a woman and her introduction gives several keys about her role as a leader.
+Everyone is confused about gender roles in society today.
+The mantra that women can do anything a man can do has in reality become men want to do everything that only a woman can do.
+Gender and sex become confused in society but this is nothing new.
+Deborah is one of twelve judges recorded in the Bible.
+She leads Israel in the time between Joshua and the eventual establishment of a king.
+What makes Deborah especially unique is that she is a woman.
+Her introduction gives several keys about her role as a leader.

 4 Now Deborah, a prophetess, the wife of Lappidoth, was judging Israel at that time.
 5 She used to sit under the palm of Deborah between Ramah and Bethel in the hill country of Ephraim, and the people of Israel came up to her for judgment.
 Judges 4:4-5 ESV